snoop182/wallhaven-alfred-project/README.md

 Requirements :

--MacOS and Alfred 4 with power pack
+- MacOS and Alfred 4 with power pack
 - « Displays have separate Spaces » checked, see https://i.imgur.com/5EVjDWA.png
 - Account on Wallhaven https://wallhaven.cc/
 - Wallhaven collections with wallpapers